LTLA/chipseqDBResults/h3k9ac.knit.md

 This tends to remove a greater number of problematic regions (especially microsatellites) compared to the ENCODE blacklist.
 However, the size of the UCSC list means that genuine DB sites may also be removed.
 Thus, the ENCODE blacklist is preferred for most applications.
-- Alternatively, if negative control libraries are available, they can be used to empirically identify problematic regions with the *[GreyListChIP](https://bioconductor.org/packages/3.9/GreyListChIP)* package.
+- Alternatively, if negative control samples are available, they can be used to empirically identify problematic regions with the *[GreyListChIP](https://bioconductor.org/packages/3.10/GreyListChIP)* package.
 These regions should be ignored as they have high coverage in the controls and are unlikely to be genuine binding sites.

 ## Setting up the read extraction parameters

-In the *[csaw](https://bioconductor.org/packages/3.9/csaw)* package, the `readParam` object determines which reads are extracted from the BAM files.
+In the *[csaw](https://bioconductor.org/packages/3.10/csaw)* package, the `readParam` object determines which reads are extracted from the BAM files.
-The idea is to set this up once and to re-use it in all relevant functions.
+The intention is to set this up once and to re-use it in all relevant functions.
 For this analysis, reads are ignored if they map to blacklist regions or do not map to the standard set of mouse nuclear chromosomes^[In this case, we are not interested in the mitochondrial genome, as these should not be bound by histones anyway.].